UWrc/tillicum-onboarding/04-file-transfer.md

 ![Screenshot showing the result of setting up Globus Connect Personal Properly.](/img/gcp_endpoint.png 'personal endpoint')

+4. Bookmark your the collection representing your Globus Connect Personal for quick access later.

 ## Practice Transfers

 Globus has a two-pane view option which can allow you to see two collections in the same window and perform transfers between them.
 We’ll use the files in this training repository to practice moving data both ways.